muhammad-usama-sardar/risks-of-mlkem/draft-usama-tls-risks-of-mlkem.md

 In particular, implementations of hybrid key exchange ought to reject, or fail safely on, cases such as the following:

-* The negotiated group is a hybrid group, but one component of the peer key share is missing, malformed, or associated with a different group.
+* **malformed or missing shares**: The negotiated group is a hybrid group, but one component of the peer key share is missing, malformed, or associated with a different group.
 * The ECDHE and KEM values are individually well-formed, but assembled from different handshakes, transcript contexts, or negotiated groups.